Ukrainians defy deadline to surrender in Mariupol or die

 Austrian Chancellor Karl Nehammer, who met with Putin in Moscow this week — the first European leader to do so since the invasion began Feb.
 24 — said the Russian president is “in his own war logic” on Ukraine.

-Italian Premier Mario Draghi called Ukraine’s continued resistance to Russia’s invasion “heroic,” depriving Russia of what it had expected to be a speedy victory.

-“What awaits us is a war of resistance, prolonged violence with destruction that will continue,'' Draghi told Italian daily newspaper Corriere della Sera in an interview published Sunday.
-"There is no sign that the Ukraine population can accept a Russian occupation.”

-Like Mariupol, the northeast city of Kharkiv has been an ongoing target of Russian aggression since the early days of the invasion and has seen conditions deteriorate ahead of the eastern offensive.
+Like Mariupol, the northeastern city of Kharkiv has been a target of attacks since the early days of the invasion and has seen conditions deteriorate ahead of the eastern offensive.

-Multiple rockets struck the center of the Kharkiv, Ukraine's second-largest city, on Sunday, according to Associated Press journalists who were there.
-At least two people were killed and four others were injured, though the scale of the attack suggested the toll could rise.
+At least five people were killed and 13 wounded in Russian shelling of Kharkiv, Ukraine's second-largest city, on Sunday, regional officials said.

 The barrage slammed into apartment buildings and left broken glass, debris and the part of at least one rocket scattered on the street.
-Firefighters and residents scrambled to douse flames in several apartments that caught fire.
+Firefighters and residents scrambled to douse flames in several apartments.

-On Saturday, three people were killed and 34 wounded when an explosion believed to have been caused by a missile went off near an outdoor market, Mayor Ihor Terekhov said.
-Local officials said 10 people died in rocket attacks on residential areas of Kharkiv on Friday.

-Nate Mook, a member of the World Central Kitchen NGO run by celebrity chef José Andrés, said in a tweet that four workers in Kharkiv were wounded by a strike.
-Andrés tweeted that staff members were unnerved but safe.

 Pope Francis made an anguished Easter Sunday plea for peace in the “senseless” war in Ukraine.

-“May there be peace for war-torn Ukraine, so sorely tried by the violence and destruction of this cruel and senseless war into which it was dragged,” Francis said, without mentioning Putin's decision to invade Ukraine on Feb.
-24.
+“May there be peace for war-torn Ukraine, so sorely tried by the violence and destruction of this cruel and senseless war into which it was dragged,” Francis said, without mentioning Putin's decision to invade.

 “Please, please, let us not get used to war,″ Francis pleaded.